ehb54/cryoem_uth/README.md

  * a valid account with available allocation on LS6
  * a valid cryosparc license id [get a cryosparc license](https://guide.cryosparc.com/setup-configuration-and-management/how-to-download-install-and-configure/obtaining-a-license-id)
  * knowledge of transfering files to and from LS6
+ * background on working with relion & cryosparc

 ## instructions